TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

          Be aware that you should add *at least* the TYPO3 and PHP version constraints to this file to make sure everything is working properly.

-         For legacy non-Composer installation the :file:`ext_emconf.php` file is the source of truth for required dependencies and the loading order of active extensions.
+         For legacy installations the :file:`ext_emconf.php` file
+         is the source of truth for required dependencies and the loading order of active extensions.